 “Distracted from distraction by distraction”

-You focused more on what you portray to be real instead of what was real.
+Social media can make you focus more on what you portray to be real instead of what is real.

 Social media should be there to serve you, your needs and your growth.
-When you start to feel like it’s taking away from you more that it’s giving to you, its time to leave it alone.
-That’s why you kept your blog and Twitter account.
+When you start to feel like it’s taking away from you more than it’s giving to you, its time to leave it alone.
+So I did.
+I logged out of YouTube and deleted my Snapchat and Instagram as part of my new year resolution.

 Till next time.